 - We have South Dakota’s first and only certified clinician in swallowing and feeding disorders.

 - Close-to Home-Care: Staying close to home during the healing process can provide real comfort and convenience.
 Children’s Specialty Hospital is the only pediatric rehabilitation hospital in South Dakota or the surrounding area.

 - Seating and Mobility Specialists: Our staff includes certified seating specialists, as well as therapists and technicians who are specially trained to offer the most advanced seating and mobility options.

 - The Specialty Hospital works collaboratively with several other medical institutions and specialty practices throughout the midwest to meet your child’s needs.
 Some examples are: gastroenterology, neurology, neurosurgery, ophthalmology, orthopedics, psychiatry, pulmonary, and ear, nose, and throat (ENT).

-- Outpatient clinic locations in Sioux Falls, Sioux City, IA, and Rapid City, SD ensure continued quality care when services transition from inpatient to outpatient care.
+- Outpatient clinic locations in Sioux Falls and Rapid City, SD ensure continued quality care when services transition from inpatient to outpatient care.

 Each patient in our program has a multidisciplinary team which may include:

 - Primary care physician